sematext/docs/docs/guide/integrations-guide.md

 To start monitoring your IT infrastructure you need to set up the appropriate Sematext monitoring agent.
 You can choose from:

 - [Sematext Agent](../agents/sematext-agent/) Sematext Agent collects server, container, and Kubernetes metrics, network connections, process metrics, infrastructure inventory data, Docker and Kubernetes events, and more.
 It also collects metrics for various [integrations](/integration) using App Agents.
-App Agents can also instrument JVM-based apps to collect transaction traces and perform [on demand profiling](../monitoring/on-demand-profiling).
+App Agents can also instrument JVM-based App to collect transaction traces and perform [on demand profiling](../monitoring/on-demand-profiling).

 - [Node-based App Agent](../agents/node-agent), which can [monitor Apache](../integration/apache) and [Nginx](../integration/nginx)